Complete updated guide to visiting two of Lombok’s most epic waterfalls, Tiu Kelep & Sendang Gile in Senaru.

 I'm Olly, a full-time traveler for the past 5 years.
 I visit every destination I write about & handpick all recommendations.

 How to Get to Sendang Gile and Tiu Kelep Waterfall Lombok

 Wherever you're basing yourself on Lombok, there will be tour companies that offer trips to both Sendang Gile and Tiu Kelep Waterfall.
-This is because they are the most popular waterfall to visit in Lombok.
+This is because they are the most popular waterfall to visit on the island.

 However, don't let that dissuade you from checking them out.
 Unlike neighboring Bali, you won't have to wait in cue to grab a photo.
-In fact, when I visited these waterfalls we had them both to ourselves th entire morning!
-(Albeit we did visit at sunrise).
+In fact, when I visited these waterfalls we had them both to ourselves the entire morning (albeit we did visit at sunrise).

 From Kuta Lombok

 If you're looking to see Sendang Gile and Tiu Kelep Waterfalls from Kuta Lombok, then you're in for a ride.
 It will take roughly 3 and a half hours each way.